-(CNN) -- Here's a look at what you need to know about the 1965 Selma to Montgomery March in Alabama.
+Here’s some background information about the 1965 Selma to Montgomery March in Alabama.

-One of the pivotal days was March 7, when 17 people were injured by police, including future Congressman John Lewis.
-Since that time, March 7th has been known as "Bloody Sunday."
+One of the pivotal days was March 7, when 17 people were hospitalized and dozens more injured by police, including future Congressman John Lewis who suffered a fractured skull.
+Since that time, March 7 has been known as “Bloody Sunday.”

-It is about 50 miles (80km) from Selma to Montgomery.
+It is about 50 miles (80 kilometers) from Selma to Montgomery.

 March 9, 1965 - Martin Luther King Jr. leads another march to the Edmund Pettus Bridge.
 The march is largely symbolic; as arranged previously, the crowd turns back at a barricade of state troopers.
-Demonstrations are held in cities across the U.S. to show solidarity with the Selma marchers.
+Demonstrations are held in cities across the United States to show solidarity with the Selma marchers.

 March 9, 1965 - President Lyndon Johnson speaks out against the violence in Selma and urges both sides to respect the law.